aaronkbutler/aaronkbutler/README.md

 ### Hi there 👋

-- 🐶 Check out my latest app on the App Store, [GoGoPet](https://apps.apple.com/us/app/gogopet/id1616920906)
+- 🐶 Check out my latest app on the App Store, [GoGoPet](https://apps.apple.com/us/app/gogopet/id1616920906).
+Featuring live run tracking and an AR experience!
 - 🔭 I’m currently working on a sports jersey marketplace application
 - 🌱 I’m currently learning SwiftUI and React Native
 - 👯 I’m looking to collaborate on building out an ML recommendation model for product suggestions